mhartl/pivotal-github/README.md

 ## Contributing

 1. Fork it
+2. Run the tests with `rspec spec/`
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Add failing tests, then add the feature
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request